Career Paths for Women in Tech: When To Start Your Own Business

 Don’t worry about being perfect.
 This will limit you.
 You put so much energy into being someone else.
 Instead, take that energy and put it into real projects.

-How to achieve that mindset?
+How do you achieve that mindset?

 The one thing that helped me was to take some time off and reflect on what I wanted.
 That way I started to prioritize what was important to me.
 I also wrote my goals down.
 And asked myself the hard questions: “Are you currently achieving this?
 And if not, what needs to change?”.